mozilla/firefox-translations-training/docs/training-guide.md

 ```

 ### Monolingual corpus
-It's almost always a good idea to use back-translations to augment training data and to use monolingual corpus to augment data for decoding by the teachers, especially for low-resource languages.
+It is recommended to always use back-translations to augment training data and to use
+monolingual corpus to augment data for decoding by the teachers, even for high resource lanugages.
+It will be especially useful for low-resource ones though.
 The only limitation is probably available computational resources.

 Find monolingual data and add it to `datasets.mono-src` and `datasets.mono-trg`.
 I usually use [News Crawl](https://data.statmt.org/news-crawl/) datasets from statmt
-because thye are relatively clean and we have an automatic downloading for them.
+because they are relatively clean and we have an automatic downloading for them.
 ```
   # to be translated by the ensemble of teacher models
   mono-src: